dynamsoft-docs/barcode-reader-docs/programming/features/barcode-scan-region-mobile.md

 - `regionBottom`: The y coordinate of the Bottom border of the region.
 - `regionLeft`: The x coordinate of the left border of the region.
 - `regionRight`: The x coordinate of the right border of the region.
-- `RegionMeasuredByPercentage`: If measured by percentage, the above values will be recognized as percentages (1 to 100).
+- `regionMeasuredByPercentage`: If measured by percentage, the above values will be recognized as percentages (1 to 100).
 Otherwise, the above values will be recognized as pixel length.

 > Notes:
 >